balderdashy/sails-docs/reference/Command-Line-Tool.md

 info: New app created!
 ```

-Also available is the \-\-linker flag.
+Also available is the `--linker` flag.
 This will create your app using automatic asset linking (and we all know what that means)

 # sails generate